1jour1vin

 chocolate tart

-“A full-bodied Morey-Saint-Denis from Latour, ready to drink: a rich, indulgent delight with great complexity!”
+"A remarkable Morey-Saint-Denis from Latour, ready to drink: a sumptuous delight with great complexity!"

-“The finest Village wine from the Côte de Nuits on offer, with a lovely, complex nose and even a hint of smokiness that clearly reflects its origin; excellent balance and a lovely finish—highly recommended.”
+"The best Village wine from the Côte de Nuits, featuring a very lovely, complex nose, with even a hint of smokiness that clearly reflects its origin; excellent balance, lovely length—highly recommended."
 (Bettane & Desseauve 2023)

 Buy your Louis Latour wines at the best price in a private sale!